How to Manage Diabetes Using CPAP Therapy?

 Unmanageable HbA1c levels, despite maintaining the right diet and medication

 If you have noticed any one, or a combination of these symptoms for yourself, or for a loved one with diabetes, it’s time to test for obstructive sleep apnea (OSA).

 Several research studies have concluded that there is a high prevalence of OSA among diabetics.
-An average of the results from five clinical studies show that 7 out of 10 patients with diabetes, or 71% of people with diabetes, also suffer from OSA.
+An average of the results from five clinical studies shows that 7 out of 10 patients with diabetes, or 71% of people with diabetes, also suffer from OSA.
 The number goes up to 86% if we consider diabetes patients who are also obese.

 There are three main reasons why the simultaneous occurrence of diabetes and OSA is a cause for concern:

-Sleep apnea, caused by repeated stopping of airflow during the night, leads to episodes where the body has limited oxygen in the blood flow and more carbon dioxide.
+Sleep apnea, caused by the repeated stopping of airflow during the night, leads to episodes where the body has limited oxygen in the blood flow and more carbon dioxide.
 This prevents the body from using insulin effectively, causing high blood sugar levels